VANCOUVER AND VICTORIA, B.C. CANADA

 Vancouver is a bustling seaport in British Columbia and is among Canada’s most ethnically diverse cities.
 A popular filming location, it’s surrounded by mountains, plus has thriving art, theatre and music scenes.

-Vancouver is consistently named as one of the top 10 worldwide cities for livability and quality of life.
-Because of their proximity to both mountains and ocean, the Vancouver and Victoria regions are famous for offering every kind of outdoor sport and adventure, from snow sports in the winter to water sports in the summer, plus hiking, camping, and biking year-round.
+Vancouver is often ranked as one of the top 10 best cities to live in worldwide.
+Near both mountains and the ocean, Vancouver and Victoria offer many outdoor activities like snow sports in winter, water sports in summer, and hiking, camping, and biking all year.

 DAY 1